berserkhmdvhb/charfinder/docs/unit_test_design.md

 ## ✅ Summary

-The `myproject` test suite ensures correctness, coverage, and confidence in changes.
+The `CHARFINDER` test suite ensures correctness, coverage, and confidence in changes.
 It combines fast unit testing with robust CLI integration checks and full logging/diagnostic validation.
 The test framework is modular, isolated, and CI-friendly.